avascriptions/open-indexer/README.md

 Specify the snapshot file command:
 ./indexer --snapshot snapshots/snap-xxx.bin

-Of course if you can't run from the genesis block, you can download snapshots from us and the following snapshots are updated regularly.
-https://snapshots.avascriptions.com/snap-40910400.bin.zip MD5: 64ed913e735069792e8a0898e952e6a0

 ## RPC Interfaces
 The indexer implements simple RPC interfaces, the list of interfaces is as follows